Tyruiop/needle/README.md

 ![](smallshot.png)

 A simple Clojure profiler that works as a drop in `defn` replacement.
 Its output is to be loaded in [chrome://tracing](chrome://tracing).

 * Supports multi-process and multi-thread profiling.
 * Minimal performance impact in debug mode, negligible otherwise (see example bellow).
 * Cleaning and export of the data done in a separate tread.

 ## Usage

-Simple example:

 ```clojure
 (ns example